solgaezhova/solgaezhova/README.md

 ### Hi there 👋 I am Olya.
 A former real estate lawyer, now a passionate and results-driven Frontend Developer.

 I have around two years of web development experience with HTML5, CSS3, JavaScript (ES6), React, and Vue.js.
 I also have some backend working experience with Node.js, Express, MongoDB, and realtional databases.
-But my passion is building beautiful user-centric responsive interfaces!
+But my passion is building beautiful user-centric responsive interfaces.
-I love learning human and programming languages, my motto is "No day without learning!"
+My motto is "No day without learning!"

 Some facts about me:

 🔭 I’m currently working on my portfolio transitioning from a software engineer into a frontend developer.

 🌱 I’m also learning UI/UX to be a better developer, and I am a member of the Interaction Design Foundation.

 ⚡ Fun facts abot me: